 The new designated parking venue is located just behind The Arts Village in Government Gardens, inside the Hinemoa Street entrance.
 It has free all-day parking spaces marked out for the larger vehicles, as well as providing parking spaces for cars.

 Right on the lakefront, great view and awesome swimming spot.
 Vehicles with purpose built sleeping facilities (eg. motorhome, campervan, caravan, house bus etc) are permitted to park overnight for no more than two consecutive nights for a fee in designated spaces within the existing carpark area.
 No cars, utes, passenger vans etc. No tents.

-Guy Roe Reserve - Guy Roe Reserve is located on Brett Road, Lake Rerewhakaaitu.
+Guy Roe Reserve is located on Brett Road, Lake Rerewhakaaitu.
 The reserve area, commonly known as the Homestead Arm, has been a popular fishing spot for many years.
 Camping is permitted on part of the reserve and an honesty box is provided for payment.
 The reserve is also popular for picnics and boat access to the lake.
-Other camping areas are also provided further around the lake by the
+Other camping areas are also provided further around the lake by the Department of Conservation.

 Trout Pool Reserve - Okere Falls